Ethnic groups of Argentina: Armenians

-Former President Carlos Saúl Menem, a descendant of Syrian immigrants.

-Armenians

 The Armenians came in different time periods.
 The first wave was in the late 19th century, as a result of the Adana massacres and such targeted at Armenians in the region of Cilicia.
 The second (and largest) wave was from the 1910s to the 1930s, originated solely by the Armenian genocide.
 Armenophobia rose again in Turkey in the mid-20th century, and created the final migration of Armenians to the world – some of them arrived in Argentina and formed a separate third wave.
 The last wave was a result of the fall of the Soviet Union.

 There are 165,000 descendants of Armenians in Argentina, most of them in Buenos Aires.